MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 You can provide devices with enough information and context to work without a cloud connection and to store data locally, so they can recover from disconnections and reboots.
 The following strategies support offline operations:

-- Ensure the device is capable of storing data locally when the device isn't connected, including logs and cached telemetry per priority.
+- Ensure the device is capable of storing data locally when the device isn't connected, including logs and cached telemetry according to priority.

-- Set a time-to-live (TTL) on the data, so that expired data is removed automatically.
+- Set a time to live (TTL) on the data, so that expired data is removed automatically.

 - Discard less important data when the device isn't connected, to reduce local storage needed and reduce synchronization time when the device reconnects.

-- Use a cache eviction strategy such as first-in last-out (FIFO), last-in first-out (LIFO), or priority-based if edge device storage reaches capacity.
+- If edge device storage reaches capacity, use a cache eviction strategy such as first-in last-out (FIFO), last-in first-out (LIFO), or priority-based.

 - Consider using a separate disk or disk controller to store data, so the device runtime or application can continue to work when low on storage.

-Use [device twins and module twins](/azure/iot-hub/iot-hub-portal-csharp-module-twin-getstarted) to asynchronously sync state information between devices and the cloud, even when the device isn't currently connected to the cloud gateway.
+Use [device twins and module twins](/azure/iot-hub/iot-hub-portal-csharp-module-twin-getstarted) to asynchronously sync state information between devices and the cloud, even when devices aren't currently connected to the cloud gateway.
 Device and module twins contain only the current state at a point in time, not any history or removed information.

 ## Ingestion and communication layer